Daphne Pollard, an experienced performer yet only in her late twenties, on a British postcard, c1920. Author’s collection.

 Left: Program for Albert De Courville’s “Zig-Zag!”
 1917.
 Author’s Collection.

-Right: Program for De Courville’s 1917 Folies Bergere production, showing Shirley Kellogg on the cover.
+Right: Program for De Courville’s 1917 Folies Bergere production, showing Shirley Kellogg on the cover, that also starred Daphne.
 The Australian war memorial holds an identical program, except with Daphne Pollard on the cover.
 Author’s collection.

 Above: London Sunday Pictorial.
 25 February 1917.
 Daphne Pollard is in the centre.
 Author’s collection